-Essay 1: 10% Quizzes (4): 20% Essay 2: 20% Mid-Term: 20%

-Final Exam: 20%
+Essay 1: 10% Quizzes: 20% Essay 2: 20% Mid-Term: 20% Final Exam: 20%

 Students are expected to participate daily in the class discussion.
 The quizzes will be objective: multiple choice, short answer, and fill in the blank will predominate.
 The goals and guidelines for the two major essay assignments are discussed in detail on the "Essay Assignment Sheet".
-Through a combination of short answer, quote analysis, and essay, the exams will give you an opportunity not only display your knowledge of the texts, but to demonstrate that you have thought carefully about them, both as individual works, and in relation to each other.
+The mid-term and final exam will consist of short answer, quote analysis, and essay.
 Intentional plagiarism on either of these essays or on the exams will result in an irrevocable grade of 0 for that assignment.
 Two instances of plagiarism will result in failure for the course.